rouge1616/DejaVu/README.md

 ---

 ## SOFA Scenes
 We provide 5 SOFA scenes (XML and Python) for brain, liver, kidney, eye, and uterus surgery.
-Meshes, textures, and images are provided.
+Meshes, textures, and surgical images are provided.

-Make sure you're in the SOFA build directory (or a directory where runSofa exists and is executable) and that you have SOFA compiled with Python3 support (SofaPython3 plugin), then simply runSofa:
+Make sure you're in the SOFA build directory (or a directory where runSofa is executable) and that you have SOFA compiled with Python3 support (SofaPython3 plugin), then simply runSofa:

 ```bash
 ./runSofa -g qglviewer scenes/liver/liver.py
 ```

+You need "-g qglviewer" option to use the qglviewer camera parameters.
 If you do not have SofaPython3, run the .xml file instead.
-You need "-g qglviewer" option to use the qglviewer camera parameters.

 <p align="left">
   <img src="assets/uterus1.gif" width="45%" />